danielyaghil/aws-helpers/docs/README.md

 # AWS Helpers Documentation

 This library provides a set of helpers to simplify the use of AWS services.

 It encapsulates AWS Javascript SDK v3 (https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/) while providing a simple and easy to use interface.

 **NOTE**: this is a work in progress and not all services are supported yet.
-It grows as I need it, so if you need a specific service or specific methods inside a service, please let me know or feel free to enhance ad submit your code.
+It grows as need appear in projects i am working on; so if you have a need to a specific AWS service helper or specific methods inside a service, do not be upset :smirk:, just let me know (and i'll do my best to add) or feel free to enhance and submit your code :stuck_out_tongue_winking_eye:.

 ## Installation